pc-john/vkperf/ListOfTests.md

 It is used in the test:
 - Four attributes performance - 2x vec4 and 2x uint attribute

-The code of the test is the same as [Attribute tests](#attribute-tests), particularly Four attributes performance - 4x vec4 attribute, with the exception that two buffers are not using VK_FORMAT_R32G32B32A32_SFLOAT but VK_FORMAT_R8G8B8A8_UNORM in VkPipelineVertexInputStateCreateInfo.
+The code of the test is the same as
+"Four attributes performance - 4x vec4 attribute" test in [Attribute tests](#attribute-tests) section
+with the exception that two of four buffers are not using VK_FORMAT_R32G32B32A32_SFLOAT but VK_FORMAT_R8G8B8A8_UNORM in VkPipelineVertexInputStateCreateInfo.
 Thus, the data conversion is needed on the shader input.
 The measurement of the conversion overhead is the focus of this test.